After Comments On Pedophilia, Breitbart Editor Milo Yiannopoulos Resigns

 In a news conference Tuesday, Yiannopoulos said his resignation was effective immediately and praised the website as "a significant factor in my success."

 He also explained his views on sex with minors, insisting that he does not condone statutory rape.

-"I do not believe any change in the legal age of consent is justifiable or desirable," he said.
-"I said some things on those Internet live streams that were simply wrong."
+"I do not believe any change in the legal age of consent is justifiable or desirable," Yiannopoulos said.
+He was referring to comments in live-streamed interviews more than a year ago in which he said, "We get hung up on this kind of child abuse stuff," and referenced, "this arbitrary and oppressive idea of consent."

+"I said some things on those Internet live streams that were simply wrong," he said Tuesday.

-He also said he had been sexually abused as a child.
+He also said that he had been sexually abused as a child.

 Yiannopoulos' resignation comes one day after he lost both a prominent speaking gig at a conservative meeting and a book deal.